San Diego County, California: Education

-San Diego County contains three public state universities: University of California, San Diego; San Diego State University; and California State University, San Marcos.
+San Diego County contains three public state universities: University of California, San Diego (UC San Diego); San Diego State University (SDSU); and California State University, San Marcos (CSUSM).
 Major private universities in the county include University of San Diego (USD), Point Loma Nazarene University (PLNU), Alliant International University (AIU), and National University.
-It also includes three law schools, USD School of Law, California Western School of Law, and Thomas Jefferson School of Law.
+It also includes three law schools, the USD School of Law, California Western School of Law, and the Thomas Jefferson School of Law.

 Within the county there are 24 public elementary school districts, 6 high school districts, and 12 unified school districts.
-There are also 5 community college districts.
+There are also five community college districts.

-There are two separate public library systems in San Diego County: the San Diego Public Library serving the city of San Diego, and the San Diego County Library serving all other areas of the county.
+Several cities in the county maintain public library systems, including the city of San Diego itself.
+The San Diego County Library serves all other areas of the county.
 In 2010 the county library had 33 branches and two bookmobiles; circulated over 10.7 million books, CDs, DVDs, and other material formats; recorded 5.7 million visits to library branches; and hosted 21,132 free programs and events.
-The San Diego County Library is one of the 25 busiest libraries in the nation as measured by materials circulated.San Diego County Library: Annual Report FY 2009–2010.
-Dbpcosdcsgt.co.san-diego.ca.us (2009-09-21).
-Retrieved on 2014-05-24.
+The San Diego County Library is one of the 25 busiest libraries in the nation as measured by materials circulated.